Flexberry/dockerfiles/alt.p8-apache2-mono/4/README.md

           - XMLTEMPLATES=/var/www/web-api/app/Web.config
   ```

->RECOMMENDED A VARIABLE `XMLTEMPLATES` INITIALIZING in a SUBSCRIPTION Dockerfile.
-VARIABLES USED FOR CORRECTION CERTAINLY SHOULD BE SPECIFIED WHEN STARTING A CONTAINER / SERVICE IN PEMETS OR YML FILE.
+>RECOMMENDED A VARIABLE `XMLTEMPLATES` INITIALIZING in a  `Dockerfile`.
+VARIABLES USED FOR CORRECTION CERTAINLY SHOULD BE SPECIFIED WHEN STARTING A CONTAINER/SERVICE IN PARAMETERS OR YML FILE.

-When the container / service is started, the following commands of the `CMD` operator are executed:
+When the container/service is started, the following commands of the `CMD` operator are executed:
 ```
 CMD /bin/change_XMLconfig_from_env.sh && \
     /usr/sbin/httpd2 -D NO_DETACH -k start